+Room Temperature Sensor Chamber:

-Sampling Chamber: This device is required whenever the room sensor is to be mounted within the unit ventilator rather than on the wall.
-The sampling chamber is located behind a series of holes in the unit front panel.
-The sensing element of the room sensor is positioned within the sampling chamber.
-The unit fans draw a representative sample of room air over the sensing element at a relatively high velocity, which is necessary for rapid control response.
-Sampling chambers are furnished with MicroTech controls.
+When the Room Temperature Sensor is to be mounted within the unit ventilator rather than on the wall, it is located behind a series of holes in the unit front panel with the sensing element sealed within the room temperature chamber.
+The room temperature chamber is a standard feature with units furnished with MicroTech controls.
+All units come with a factory mounted room temperature sensor.